Engagement Season: What You Need to Know and How to Prepare

 Talk to your partner about the future.

-You and your partner should be on the same page for your future together as much as possible.
-It's important to have conversations throughout your pre-engaged relationship about a myriad of topics, from having kids to living together.
-According to The Knot 2021 Jewelry and Engagement Study, more than 50% of couples have owned a pet together, lived together, and talked about political affiliations, finances and the possibility of having kids before getting engaged.
-This may seem obvious, but you should also ensure that your partner is comfortable with getting married.
-The Knot 2021 Jewelry and Engagement Study found that 89% of couples discussed at least one aspect of their wedding before getting engaged.
-Not only does this help reassure you that you're proposing to someone that wants to be married, but it also helps you and your significant other have a foundation for your future wedding planning.
-So take the time to speak with your partner about what's important to you and listen to their thoughts too, before popping the question.
+You should also ensure that your partner is comfortable with getting married and feels ready to take the next step.
+The Knot Jewelry & Engagement Study found that over half of couples (57%) discussed marriage or engagement more than a year before the proposal.
+Not only does this reassure you that you're proposing to someone who wants to be married, but it also helps you build a foundation for your future wedding planning experience.
+Take the time to speak with your partner about what's important to you and listen to their thoughts before popping the question.
 Remember, communication is key.

 Ask your S.O. if they want to be involved in the ring selection process.